-I recently read an interesting story about a technological glitch at Starbucks that made it impossible for the point of sale registers to work.
+I recently read an interesting story about a technological glitch at Starbucks that made it impossible for point-of-sale registers to work.
 What that meant was that they couldn’t take money for the coffee – or whatever else they were selling.

 This didn’t happen in just one store.
 The internal glitch caused an outage in 7,400 stores in the US and another 1,000 in Canada.
 In my mind, this qualifies as an emergency.
 What should employees do in this situation?